Finite-size induced random switching of chimeras in a deterministic two-population Kuramoto-Sakaguchi model: Kuramoto-Sakaguchi model for two interacting populations

-where we employ the convention that square roots of a negative real number have a positive imaginary part~\cite{AbramsEtAl08,Laing12,MartensEtAl16,BickEtAl20}.
-The complex equations \eqref{eq:selconst_r}--\eqref{eq:selconst_Z} constitute self-consistency relations which allow to determine $r_1$, $Z$ and $\Omega$, at least numerically.
+where we adopt the convenient complex formulation introduced in \cite{Omelchenko12}.
+Note that $v_\alpha=v_\alpha(z_{1,2})$.
+Hence, the complex equations \eqref{eq:selconst_r}--\eqref{eq:selconst_Z} constitute self-consistency relations which allow to determine $z_1$, $z_2$ and $\Omega$, at least numerically~\cite{AbramsEtAl08, Laing12, MartensEtAl16, BickEtAl20}.
+We note that the self-consistency relationships \eqref{eq:selconst_r}--\eqref{eq:selconst_Z} are phase-invariant; therefore, in practice, we additionally impose the restrictions of $z_1=r_1$ and $z_2=Z$ when solving them.